Greg-T8/Notebook/topics/services/azure_automation/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 ```

 The next example shows how you can submit a string array to install Windows Features.
+A couple of things to note:
-Note the use of `System.Collections.Generic.List[PSObject]`.
+- The use of `System.Collections.Generic.List[PSObject]`.
 Per [here](https://gist.github.com/kevinblumenfeld/4a698dbc90272a336ed9367b11d91f1c), it's recommended to use a generic list when you know the type of the elements but not the size of the collection.
+- The use of a custom property `@{l='Name'; e={$Name}}`.
+This is because 'Install-WindowsFeature' doesn't return the Name property.
 ```powershell
 Function Install-RequiredFeatures {
     [CmdletBinding()]